junxit/us-congress-bills-111/bill.md

 - **(b)** *Application* The amendments made by subsection (a) shall apply to all claims arising from events or activities occurring on or after April 19, 2010, including such claims pending on or before the date of enactment of this Act.

 ## § 11.
-Americanization of offshore operations in the exclusive economic zone
+Americanization of offshore operations in the Exclusive Economic Zone

 - **(a)** *Registry endorsement required*
   - **(1)** *In general* Section 12111 of title 46, United States Code, is amended by adding at the end the following: